 For example: 8 x 20 ”swim + 10” rest doing one with the right arm, one with the left arm, another swim in neutral and another one simultaneously.

-It is not a substitute for swimming training but it will help you become aware of your pulling movement and will work the main muscles involved in the crawl stroke.
+It is not a substitute for swimming training but it will help you become aware of your pulling movement and work the main muscles involved in the front crawl stroke.

 Laura García Cervantes